erxes/erxes/docs/docs/user/third-party-integrations.md

 sidebar_label: Third party integrations
 ---

+This document describe the steps to integrate Facebook

 ## Setup Facebook integration

 Integration is a way of communicating with customers who are emerging into the organizations' website, Facebook, Twitter through Erxes.io platform.